 No one knows Berlin’s music scene better than he does.
 That is because Dirk was not only active as a DJ, but also worked as a music producer and manager for EMI Music and Sony Music Talent Scouting.
 His decision to switch to the hotel industry was made spontaneously at a dinner in 2009.
 Since then, he has successfully managed various hotels in Berlin.

-He gained his bachelor’s in hotel and tourism management at the International University of Cooperative Education in Berlin and earned his stripes in various positions at the Azimut hotels.
-He was most recently Resident Manager at the Azimut Hotel Berlin City South.
+Nils has a Bachelor of Arts in Hotel and Tourism Management from the iba University of Cooperative Education in Berlin and earned his spurs in a variety of positions with Azimut Hotels.
+His most recent position before joining 25hours was as Resident Manager in the Azimut Hotel Berlin City South.

 Although the ‘Swiss Miss’ on our team is actually from Bern, she shows no sign of the slow-paced traits for which her home town is known.
 As general manager, she was pivotal in the opening of the Zurich hotel and has brought a generous helping of Helvetian hospitality to many of the services offered.
 Alongside the daily grind of hotel management, she is particularly active in promoting the hotel within the city and works on making the name 25hours better known throughout Switzerland.